Are you looking for the best things to do in Whitstable? From eating oysters to visiting the Lobster Shack, this is what to do in Whitstable, England!

 Alternatively, if you’re looking at doing something like paddleboarding, Oyster Coast Watersports are close by too.
 Here you can hire some pabbleboards and get out on the water yourself.

-As you can see, you’re certainly not short of options when it comes to fun things to do in Whitstable!
+As you can see, you’re certainly not short of options of fun activities in Whitstable!

 Grab an ice cream from Sundae Sundae